Goodnight Sunrise: History

-Goodnight, Sunrise was formed in 2011 by David Kochberg and Vanessa Vakharia who had both played in Toronto band The Big Deal.
+Goodnight, Sunrise was formed in 2011 by David Kochberg and Vanessa Vakharia who had both played in the Toronto band The Big Deal.
 Along with friend and former Glueleg bassist Andrew "Chowder" Charters, they recorded their first EP Fragments as a three piece.
 The addition of drummer Paul Weaver in February 2012 completed the four member group, leading into festival performances at the 2012 Canadian Music Week and North by Northeast.
 Collectively their early writing was influenced by diverse bands such as Florence + The Machine, Muse, Metric, U2, and Foo Fighters, while the dual lead vocals of Vakharia and Kochberg were reminiscent of bands like Blink-182, Of Monsters and Men, and July Talk.

 The group's first full-length album Create/Destroy/Create was released in March 2013 and co-produced by Kochberg and sound engineer Chris Sampson.
 The 9 song pseudo-concept album demonstrated the band's eclectic influences and drew upon cyclical themes of introspection, self-destruction, and redemption.
 The album artwork, an intricate ambigram design, was designed by Polish artist Daniel Dostal.
 Create/Destroy/Create received campus radio play across Canada throughout Summer 2013, from British Columbia to Ontario.

 In December 2013, Goodnight, Sunrise followed Create/Destroy/Create with the first in a series of split-singles.
-Unlike most of the band's album songs in which Kochberg and Vakharia share lead vocals, the D/V series feature one song by each of them (resulting in a "Side D" with David on lead and a "Side V" with Vanessa).
+Unlike most of the band's album songs in which Kochberg and Vakharia share lead vocals, the D/V series features one song by each of them (resulting in a "Side D" with David on lead and a "Side V" with Vanessa).
 D/V 1: Deaf Ears was recorded in Lucan, Ontario, at Swamp Songs Studios and mastered by Noah Mintz at Lacquer Channel Mastering.
 This was followed by D/V 2: Bridgeburner in July 2014, recorded with new bassist Thor Thunders after the amicable departure of Charters.
 Thunders departed at the end of 2014, and the band recruited Pedro Salles (formerly of Brazilian band Avec Tristesse).
 In September 2015, the band completed a 20-date tour of Eastern Canada to support the release of "Deal With It", the first single from their upcoming 2nd album.
-The second single, "Familiar Faces", was released in July 2016, and the September 2016 Falling Awake album release was supported by a 17-date tour across Ontario, the United Kingdom (including showcases at Indie Week Europe), and a final show in Amsterdam.
+The second single, "Familiar Faces", was released in July 2016, and the September 2016 Falling Awake album release was supported by a 17-date tour across Ontario, the United Kingdom (including showcases at Indie Week Europe) and a final show in Amsterdam.